blazium-engine/blazium-docs/contributing/development/debugging/using_sanitizers.rst

 The leak sanitizer can detect memory leaks, which are situations where memory that is no longer in use is never freed by the running program.
 This can potentially lead to out-of-memory situations if the program runs for long enough.
-Since Godot may run on
+Since Blazium may run on
 :ref:`dedicated servers <doc_exporting_for_dedicated_servers>` for months or
 even years without a restart, it's important to fix memory leaks when they occur.

-To enable the leak sanitizer in a Godot build, pass the ``use_lsan=yes`` SCons option when compiling.
+To enable the leak sanitizer in a Blazium build, pass the ``use_lsan=yes`` SCons option when compiling.
 Enabling LSAN only has a small performance overhead, but the program will be much slower to exit as leak detection occurs when the program exits.